-I worked through the rest of the afternoon in a daze.
+Dazed, I set the phone down.
 Tina, my sister, had just turned 23.
 Learning of her death was like reaching the middle of a book only to find The End emblazoned in bold print.
-This wasn’t how the story of her life was supposed to go.

 Lying in bed that night, I began questioning.
 “Why God?
 Why does this make you happy?
 What kind of a God are you that this makes you happy?
 You knew her.
 You know how she was neglected, how she was molested by her own father.
 And now she awaits the judgement throne, waiting to be sent to hell!
 You saw how her trust was broken.
 How could she trust You?”

-A memory rose in my mind.
-Tina was talking with that bored, superior voice she used sometimes, “I know I’m like supposed to be praying or something, asking God to help me and doing good or whatever, but I just want to have fun.
+A memory – Tina was talking with that bored, superior voice she used sometimes, “I know I’m like supposed to be praying or something, asking God to help me and doing good or whatever, but I just want to have fun.
 I like my life, doing things my way.”
-How could I have forgotten all the times she had spoken like that, all the times God had reached out to her with truth and mercy, and how out of pride, she had rejected him again and again.
+How could I have forgotten all the times she had spoken like that, all the times God had reached out to her with truth and mercy, and how out of pride, she had rejected him.
 I was also reminded of how she often used those around her, manipulating, using her life story as an excuse to be selfish.
 I was rewriting the story so that she was good, so that all humans were good, really, and God was unjust.
 I had made my sister into an innocent victim.
 But God was not judging my made-up sister.

 I felt God was being unjust by giving a punishment much bigger than the crime.
 The thing was, God knows all these crimes inside and out and he understands the weight of eternal death in exact measure.
 If I’m humble, I have to admit, I don’t know enough about either to judge whether the punishment fits the crime or not.
 And why was I trusting God on the verses about hell, but not the verses on His justice and mercy?
 How much did I really know about hell?